smohies/EBProject/README.md

 #### **Nice to have:**

 - Convert the function-based views into class-based views.
-- Give the HTML and CSS code some love, just to make things a bit prettier.
+- Give the HTML and CSS code some love, just to make things prettier.

 The good news are, the priority list was completed inside the time frame!
+Yay!

 The bad news on the other hand...
-Not much time was left, so I decided to spend the little time left refactoring the code some more, and doing some minor visual upgrades to the website.
+Not much time was left after finishing the priority list, so I decided to spend the little time left refactoring the code some more, moving code concerned with HTML from views.py to the corresponding .html files, improving the documentation and doing some minor visual upgrades to the website.

+Am I happy with the progress done given the time constraints?
+Yes, yes I am.
+Would of loved 24 more hours to really smooth out all of the rough edges and really make it pop!
+But for a 72 hour project, I am very happy with the results.

 ### Dirty Code Areas